vividness/lexeme/README.md

 Just look under the `example` directory for a quick example on how the library can be used to efficiently tokenize mathematical expressions such is `1 + 3 - sin(0)/cos(1) * pow(6)`.
-However, since tokenizing mathematical expressions may not be sufficient for a modern day programming language, another good example could be a demonstration of the ability to toknize pseudo code.
+However, since tokenizing mathematical expressions may not be sufficient for a modern day programming language, another good example could be a demonstration of the ability to tokenize pseudo code.

 Let's say we have a source code of some pseudo program and we save it in a file named `pseudo-code.src`: